SteadBytes/ai-nanodegree/definitions.md

     * Are intractable
 **Prior Probability** - 'Buest guess' at a probability before other evidence is taking into account.
 A probability as assessed before making reference to certain relevant observations, especially subjectively or on the assumption that all possible outcomes be given the same probability.
 **Posterior Probability** - Probability after taking into account an observation.

+**Complete Search** - Algorithm which always finds a goal if one exists